Rapptz/discord.py/docs/guide/topics/threads.rst

 Note that this mention is only guaranteed to work because we own the thread.
 Mentions from regular users wouldn't work in this thread, because it is not ``invitable``.

-You can also use the :meth:`~Thread.add_user` method to add someone, without sending a mention.
-This requires ``invitable`` to be ``False``.
+You can also use the :meth:`Thread.add_user` method to add someone.
+This will mention the user to add them but the content will look like a system message similar to "<Bot> added <User> to the thread.".
+This also requires ``invitable`` to be ``False``.

-Unlike a public thread, private threads are not tied to messages, so they won't appear in the channel they're attached to.
+Private threads are not tied to messages (unlike public threads, which *can* be), so they won't appear in the channel they're attached to.
 The member list will look like this inside in the thread:

 .. image:: /images/guide/threads/create_private_thread.png